jclark/rpi-cm4-ptp-guide/fedora.md

 ```
 You will need to adjust the command:
 * you will always need `--target=rpi4` for the CM4
-* the `--image` options specifies the image to write; it expects a compressed `.xz` image
+* the `--image` option specifies the image to write; it expects a compressed `.xz` image
-* the `--media` specifies the device name where you made the CM4 storage available in the previous stage
+* the `--media` option specifies the device name where you made the CM4 storage available in the previous stage
-* the `--addkey` is only necessary if you want to be able to do initial setup using SSH rather than using a monitor and keyboard connected to the CM4; the argument for the `--addkey` option needs to point to your public SSH key (I generated mine with `ssh-keygen -t ecdsa -b 521`)
+* the `--addkey` option is only necessary if you want to be able to do initial setup using SSH rather than using a monitor and keyboard connected to the CM4; the argument for the `--addkey` option needs to point to your public SSH key (I generated mine with `ssh-keygen -t ecdsa -b 521`)

 It takes about 25 minutes for arm-image-installer to write the image.